immunefi-team/Bounty_Boosts/Alchemix/31485 - [SC - Critical] Miscalculation of distributed tokens at revenue....md

 # Miscalculation of distributed tokens at revenue handler

-Submitted on Mon May 20 2024 00:40:34 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 06:40:34 UTC by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31485